 Isn’t it ironic that those in our country who experience homelessness are often referred to as invisible people?
 But, how can more than one-half million men, women and children go unseen?
 Especially here in California where more people are homeless than in any other state in the union?

 On a given night, that’s 115,738 of our neighbors.
 Some 15,300 of them live in Orange County, where Jamboree is based.
 And, more than one-fourth of those in Orange County experiencing homelessness live with a mental illness.
 The Golden State tops the list nationwide with the highest number of children, veterans, families, and those living with a disability that experience homelessness.
 More than statistics, each of these numbers tells a story.

 But Jamboree is working to help shape a different story.
 In 2008, we partnered with HOMES, Inc. – a leading nonprofit provider of housing and support for people with psychiatric disabilities for more than 25 years – to develop the wildly successful Diamond Apartment Homes in Anaheim.

 Looking to start the conversation or learn more?
-Contact Roger Kinoshita, Jamboree's Senior Director of Business Development.
+Contact Roger Kinoshita, Jamboree's Vice President of Real Estate Acquisitions.

 Together, we are intent on ending homelessness in California by reducing the barriers to get these people in housing.
 We want to keep our state at the top of the list nationwide for the greatest decline in the number of those homeless.
 Since 2007, nearly one in five Californians who were homeless no longer are.